 - Zemfira: A Russian rock singer who has sold more than three million records.

 Soviet Space Dog Names

-You aren’t just limited to famous Russian people — you can also name your pup after one of the Soviet space dogs who helped pave the way for human space exploration!
+You aren’t just limited to famous Russian people — you can also name your pup after one of the Soviet space dogs who helped pave the way for human spaceflight.

 Here are a few of the most notable:

-Fair warning: Some of these dogs have very sad stories, so read up on them cautiously.
+Fair warning: Some of these Soviet Space Program dogs have very sad stories, so read up on them cautiously.

 Dog Names Based on Locations Around Russia

 The largest country on Earth is home to many jaw-dropping sites with fascinating names:

 - Altai: A territory along Russia’s southern border, marked by a picturesque mountain range.